|

 who could take the battle once again to the Scots or at least

-power seeking and treachery and joined the Royalists to remove him
+self-seeking and treachery and joined the

 from power.